Subin-Vidhu/NOTES/TO_DO.md

 20. Streamlit: A framework for creating web apps for data science and machine learning projects with minimal code.

 These libraries and frameworks empower Python developers to tackle a wide range of tasks efficiently and effectively, from data analysis and machine learning to web development and beyond.

+#
+10 AI Tools that cost $0 & will save you 100+ hours of time:

+1. Interviewgpt AI ➝ Interview questions.
+Prepare in the best way.

+2. tl;dv ➝ ChatGPT for meetings.
+Record meeting with autoinsights.
+An AI tool that will make your meetings 10X more productive.

+3. ResumAI.(com) & Rezi.(ai) ➝ AI resume writing assistant & resume maker

+3. Diagram ➝ Create effective design

+4. Magicslides.app ➝ Prepare slides

+5. Stock Image ai ➝ You can generate book cover, logo, stock image with this AI tool

+6. fixmyresume .xyz ➝ Fix your resume

+7. Synthesia ➝ Create AI videos by simply typing in text

+7. Krisp.(ai) ➝ Krisp’s AI removes background voices, noises and echo.

+8. CodeMate Ai ➝ Grammarly for coders

+9. Longshot.ai ➝ Idea to a blog in minutes

+10. Murf AI ➝ Changes text to AI generated voices